venukarnati92/crawler/README.md

 ## Multithreading

-Implemented multithreading which improved the time to get all links in the sites.
+Implemented multithreading which reduced the time to get all links in the sites.
 Crawler with multithreading can be found at https://github.com/venukarnati92/crawler/blob/master/crawler/crawler_multithreading.py

+## Multiprocessing

+Implemented multiprocessing

+## How to extend it to distributed?